Materials and Technologies

 The invention of printing can be directly connected to Buddhism and the need to reproduce religious texts and simple pictures of the Buddha.
 This demand greatly influenced the development of printing technology.
 Text reproduction began with stamping and rubbing, which led directly to block printing.

-The Chinese craftsmen were the first to use this process to print texts, beginning some time before the seventh century, and Tibetans adopted the block printing technology as early as the twelfth century.
+The Chinese craftsmen were the first to use this process to print texts, beginning sometime before the seventh century, and Tibetans adopted the block printing technology as early as the twelfth century.

 The video below shows present-day craftsmen making woodblocks at the Degé printing house.